 As you would expect, this cranberry relish pairs nicely with Turkey and is definitely something you can offer at Thanksgiving dinner.
 I also enjoy this cranberry relish on turkey sandwiches.
 It has a better consistency than cranberry sauce when using it on sandwiches in my opinion.

 You will need a food processor to make this Orange Cranberry Relish recipe.

-For more great recipes like this one, I suggest you check these awesome recipes out:
+For more great recipes with Fresh Cranberries, I suggest you check these awesome recipes out:

 You will need the following ingredients to make this Orange Cranberry Relish recipe (see recipe card for quantities): Oranges, Red Apple, Fresh Cranberries and White Sugar.

 🥣 How to make Simple Orange Cranberry Relish